Guide to Meeting & Event Planning in

 Extending Your Trip

-• For the ultimate thrill, Skydive Dubai offers ample reason to take the plunge, literally, thanks to expert guides who prepare visitors and literally join with them to free-fall from 13,000 feet up and over the beautiful Palm Jumeirah and Arabian Gulf.
+• For the ultimate thrill, Skydive Dubai offers ample reason to take the plunge, literally, thanks to expert guides who prepare visitors and literally join with them to free-fall up and over the beautiful Palm Jumeirah and Arabian Gulf.
 The company also can arrange piloted gyrocopter rides going as high as 1,500 feet.

 • A unique view of the city can be had by ziplining through it via the Dubai XLine.
 Guests hang tight as they glide for nearly a mile across the city and soak up views of the gleaming yachts and shiny high-rises before arriving on the terrace of Dubai Marina Mall.

 • Launched early in 2022, the Museum of the Future explores how society could evolve in the coming decades using science and technology.
-Recognized by National Geographic as one of the 14 most beautiful museums in the world, the facility incorporates elements of traditional exhibitions, immersive theater and themed attractions
+Recognized by National Geographic as one of the 14 most beautiful museums in the world, the facility incorporates elements of traditional exhibitions, immersive theater and themed attractions in an extraordinary building.

 • The Etihad Museum tells the fascinating story of the founding of the United Arab Emirates and the history and development of Dubai through a series of displays and interactive programs, with a special focus on the years 1968-1974.
 Along the way, visitors learn about the country’s unique constitution and the rights, privileges and responsibilities it confers upon its citizens.